Bookmark saved

 It failed at three in the morning.
 A harmonic resonance he hadn't predicted, couldn't have predicted with Confederation instruments.
 The regulator overloaded.
 The coupling melted.
 Backup systems—such as they were—kicked in for eleven seconds before they failed too.

 Three patients died during surgery.
 Two adults with compound fractures from a construction accident.
 One child.
-A girl.
+A girl named Lena.
 Seven years old.
 Appendectomy.
 The simplest procedure imaginable.
 Routine.
 Safe.
 As long as the lights stayed on and the sterilization field held.

 The lights went out.
 The sterilization field collapsed.
 Infection set in before the surgeons could finish by torchlight.
 Sepsis took her in nineteen hours.

 Jorin had built that coupling.
-Had thought it would hold.
-Had been wrong.
+He'd been certain it would hold.
+Been wrong.

 He'd gone to the funeral.
 Stood at the back.
-Watched the girl's mother weep over a small grave dug in rocky soil outside the walls.
-Hadn't spoken to anyone.
+Lena's mother wept over a small grave dug in rocky soil outside the walls.
+He hadn't spoken to anyone.
 Hadn't explained that it was his coupling that failed.
 His design.
 His miscalculation.

 He didn't need to explain.
-Everyone knew.
-In a city of thirty thousand, everyone knew who built what and whose equipment killed whom.
+In a city of thirty thousand, people tracked who built what and whose equipment killed whom.

 The Scavengers' systems didn't fail.
 Ever.
 They maintained everything.
 Perfectly.
 Continuously.
 No failures.
 No breakdowns.
 No watching friends die because a power core gave out at the wrong moment.
 Their Keeper Caste spent years—decades—in apprenticeships, learning the exact resonance frequencies, the precise calibration sequences, the maintenance rituals that kept Progenitor technology running.
 They didn't improvise.
 They followed protocols refined over centuries of careful observation.